-The 2013 Summer Intern Program is now
+The announcement for the 2014 Student Intern Program is now closed.
+Please

 Looking for a summer job that will stretch your mind, provide pre-professional work experiences that are relevant and meaningful to your academic and career-related goals, give you the opportunity to serve your country, and enable you to delve into the fascinating world of intelligence?
 Look no further than the Office of Naval Intelligence (ONI), our nation’s premier maritime intelligence agency.
 As an ONI summer intern, you will participate in Operational Familiarization (OPFAM) trip to Norfolk, VA to visit ONI's operational customers onboard ships, with aviation squadrons and at other USN commands.
 You will also experience field trips to D.C. area commands, agencies, and relevant landmarks while doing work that makes a real contribution to national security.

 Our interns contribute to many key elements of the ONI organization.
 Interns with political science and other liberal arts backgrounds might assist our analysts in the cycle of information collection, analysis and dissemination.
 Students in the fields of science and engineering might use state-of-the-art lab equipment to study foreign weapons systems, while those with expertise in information technology directly support our networking operations.